The following review of Skipper Canteen includes a return visit to the restaurant for new menu items along with several

 Previously, I enjoyed the “A Lot at Steak” salad.
 It comes with “a lot” of steak, as the menu states.
 While it might not look like it at first glance, this salad is packed with flavor.

-Here is a better look.
 Expect to find even more steak within the salad as you dig into it, including pickled jalapeños, red onion, queso fresco, and pumpkin seeds.
 This salad comes with a spicy chimichurri vinaigrette that might leave you needing an extra glass of water.

 Next, we have the “Hardy Har Char” Siu pork dish.
 You might notice a large pick in the center of the dish.
 That is a sign that this meal was prepared specifically for food allergies.

 My son has had this dish on several occasions and always enjoys it.
 Dining with food allergies, in general, can be extremely difficult.
-However, Disney does an excellent job of meeting guest’s needs that many other places do not.
+However, Disney does an excellent job meeting guests’ needs that many other places do not.

 As for the dish, you can see it comes with a side of rice and bok choy.
 The pork has a sweet and sour style glaze with a touch of soy.